14 Best Places To Visit In Thalassery For An Unforgettable Experience

 Photo: Vinayaraj / Wikimedia Commons

 Tellicherry Fort is an architectural wonder that takes you back in time and one of the places to visit in Thalassery.
 It was built during the 18th century by the British East India Company.
 The Fort’s British past is visible in this living monument, including its vast walls, secret passageways, and lighthouse, which signify the fort.
 The Arabian Sea looks like a beautiful spectacle from the lighthouse, which makes it a photographer’s dream come true.
-This tourist spot is widely known as one of the best places to travel in Thalassery.
+This tourist spot is widely known as one of the best Thalassery tourist places.

 2. Overbury’s Folly